Filter Options

 - Why Should You Apply?

-- Balance Transfer Transaction Fee: Either $10 or % of the amount of each transfer, whichever is greater
+- Balance Transfer Transaction Fee: Once available, either $10 or 3% of the amount of each balance transfer, whichever is greater

-- Foreign Transaction Fee: Up to 3% of the transaction amount in U.S. dollars
+- Foreign Transaction Fee: 1% of the transaction amount in U.S. dollars

 At a Glance